 The third priority group includes any other priority adopted by the Board.
 However, a Board must not establish a priority group based on parent choice of an individual provider or provider type.

-As noted in the Child Care Workforce Strategic Plan, Boards must be aware that they may designate early childhood educators as a priority population within the third priority group for the receipt of CCS.
+As noted in the Child Care Workforce Strategic Plan, Boards must inform staff members that they may designate early childhood educators as a priority population within the third priority group for the receipt of CCS.

 Rule Reference: §809.43